Solar constraints on captured electrophilic dark matter: Solar DM capture via electron scattering

 where $\mu_{\pm} = \frac{m_{\chi}}{m_e} \pm 1$, $n_e(r)$ and $T_{\odot}(r)$ are the electron number density and temperature profile of the Sun \cite{Vinyoles:2016djt}.
 A similar expression can be obtained for $\beta_{\pm} = \alpha_{\pm}(\mu_{\pm} \rightarrow \mu_{\mp})$.
 As the Sun is moving with a velocity $v_{\odot} = 220 \, {\rm km/s}$ in the galactic halo of DM, the Maxwell-Boltzmann velocity distribution of DM in the rest frame of the Sun is given by \cite{Garani:2017jcj}

-where $v_d = 270 \, {\rm km/s}$ is assumed to be the velocity dispersion of DM.
+where the DM velocity dispersion ($v_d$) is assumed to be $270 \, {\rm km/s}$.
 Electrons, being light particles, attain a significant thermal velocity within the solar interior which makes the inclusion of solar temperature profile crucial in determining the capture rate \cite{Garani:2017jcj}.
 For the DM mass range we have explored in the work, the capture rate exhibits a secular decline with increasing mass.

 Evidently a tree level coupling between the DM and the electron can model dependently generate radiative coupling between the DM and nucleon \cite{Kopp:2009et,Bell:2019pyc}.
 This crucially depends on the lorentz structures of the tree level coupling and can be suppressed for specific choices \cite{Kopp:2009et}.
 These loop induced couplings would further enhance the capture rate making the limits on DM-electron couplings more stringent.
 We neglect these model dependent loop induced DM-nucleon couplings and consider conservative limits originating from pure DM-electron interactions.